-Understanding the Statute of Limitations and Your Personal Injury Case
+Understanding the Statute of Limitations in Texas and Your Personal Injury Case

 Each state has a statute of limitations that apply in personal injury cases.

 The Limitations of Personal Actions statute of the Trial, Judgment, and Appeal Title of the Texas state code clearly defines the deadlines for filing a lawsuit in a personal injury case.

 It also contains information regarding exceptions to the general rule.

 A statute of limitations is a deadline for filing a lawsuit.

 In most personal injury cases in Texas, you have two years from the accident or the injury date to file a lawsuit.

 The statute of limitations applies to any civil claim for injury filed in Texas.

 Examples of civil claims for personal injury that are covered by the statute of limitations include: